Best way to sleep post surgery

-Finding a comfortable and suitable way to sleep post surgery can be very difficult.
+Finding a comfortable and suitable way to sleep post-surgery can be very difficult.
 There are some surgeries where it is very important you sleep in a certain position and avoid putting pressure on an area.
-Sleep helps to air recovery so having a full and comfortable night of sleep is very important.
+Sleep helps to aid recovery so having a full and comfortable night of sleep is very important.

 With any breast-related surgery, it is best to completely avoid putting any pressure on your chest area for at least 6 weeks.
 This allows the swelling to go down at a good rate and it allows the pain to subside.
 Most surgeons suggest lying on your back or sleeping on your side with support under and in between your breasts to avoid discomfort.

-As many may know after a Brazilian butt lift you are advised to not sit on your behind for at least two weeks.
+As many may know, after a fat transfer to the buttocks you are advised to not sit on your behind for at least two weeks.
 After the two week mark you can sit on your buttocks for a short amount of time, this allows the fat to adjust properly.
 For the first 6-8 weeks, it is advised to lay on your front to stop pressure being put on the buttocks.
 If you haven’t had fat transferred to the hips you are able to lie on your side, with support under your buttocks.